microsoft/vscode-docs/docs/languages/typescript.md

 ## Using Newer TypeScript Versions

 VS Code ships with a recent stable version of TypeScript, but you can also configure the version of TypeScript VS Code uses or use the version of TypeScript installed in a workspace.
-The active version of TypeScript that VS Code is using is displayed in the status bar when viewing a TypeScript or JavaScript file:
+The active version of TypeScript is displayed in the status bar when viewing a TypeScript or JavaScript file:

 ![](images/typescript/status-bar-version.png)